nathan-barry/nathan.rs/content/notes/os/networking.md

    - **What**: Links nodes across broader geographical spaces, be it statewide, nationwide, or even globally.
    - **Characteristics**: WANs tend to be slower and not as reliable compared to LANs.
 They often utilize high-speed point-to-point phone lines for connectivity.

-#### **Potential Network Issues**

-As we delve deeper into the intricacies of networking, we come across two primary challenges:

-1. **Data Direction**: In a multiprogramming environment, how do we ensure that data reaches its intended destination?
-This could be the correct application, the right browser tab, and so on.
-Our solution?
-Introducing another layer for better data direction.

-2. **Data Loss**: A bigger question arises – how can we experience data loss in the first place?
-And if it does occur, how do we mitigate it?